moorepants/dissertation/davisbicycle.rst

    changes.
 No detail of the steering torque measurement system is given but they show the time traces of steer torque for some of the maneuvers which vary between -20 and 20 Nm.
-The time traces have little visible human remnant or noise, which questionable.
+The time traces have little visible human remnant or noise, which is questionable.
 :cite:`Taro2000`
-   He supposedly measures steer torque, but I haven't located the paper.
+   The abstract for this paper indicates steer torque measurements on a motorcycle, but I haven't located the paper.
+I include the citation for completeness.
 :cite:`Bortoluzzi2000`
    Same description of the transducer as :cite:`Biral2003`.
 :cite:`Biral2003`